SMAD3: TGF-β/SMAD signaling pathway

 SMAD3 functions as a transcriptional modulator, binding the TRE (TPA responsive element) in the promoter region of many genes that are regulated by TGF-β.
 SMAD3 and SMAD4 can also form a complex with c-Fos and c-jun at the AP-1/SMAD site to regulate TGF-β-inducible transcription.
 The genes regulated by SMAD3-mediated TGFβ signaling affect differentiation, growth and death.

 TGF-β/SMAD signaling pathway has been shown to have a critical role in the expression of genes controlling differentiation of embryonic stem cells.
 Some of the developmental genes regulated by this pathway include FGF1, NGF, and WNT11 as well as stem/progenitor cell associated genes CD34 and CXCR4.
 The activity of this pathway as a regulator of pluripotent cell states requires the TRIM33-SMAD2/3 chromatin reading complex.

 TGF-β/SMAD3-induced repression

 Besides the activity of TGF-β in the up-regulation of genes, this signaling molecule also induces the repression of target genes containing the TGF-β inhibitory element (TIE).
 SMAD3 plays also a critical role in TGF-β-induced repression of target genes, specifically it is required for the repression of c-myc.
 The transcriptional repression of c-myc is dependent on direct SMAD3 binding to a repressive SMAD binding element (RSBE), within TIE of the c-myc promoter.
 The c-myc TIE is a composite element, composed of an overlapping RSBE and a consensus E2F site, which is capable of binding at least SMAD3, SMAD4, E2F4, and p107.

 Clinical significance

 Diseases

-Increased SMAD3 activity has, however, been implicated in the pathogenesis of scleroderma.
+Increased SMAD3 activity has been implicated in the pathogenesis of scleroderma.